-U.P.M.A.C.S. is the complete solution for stand-alone and network monitor, alarm, and control systems.
-It acquires information from equipment over the serial ports of the computer, and displays and processes it visually.
-It can interface with virtually any equipment that provides an RS232, RS422, or RS485 serial interface.
+U.P.M.A.C.S. acquires information from equipment over Ethernet or serial ports of the computer, and displays and processes it visually.
+It can interface with virtually any equipment that provides an RS232, RS422, or RS485 serial interface or Ethernet interface for remote control.
 It makes alarm and status information available to the operator in an intuitive, user-friendly fashion, and it allows him to do any control tasks with the click of a button.
 U.P.M.A.C.S. can also do automatic controlling, like redundant backup switching, or even complicated and lengthy power leveling.